 Healthy Workplace Initiative Fund

-The Healthy Workplace Initiatives Program is a fund available to UBC departments and units to support grassroots activities that promote wellbeing in the workplace.
+The Healthy Workplace Initiatives Program (HWIP) is an annual fund available to UBC departments and units to support grassroots activities that promote wellbeing in the workplace.

 Bike share: $1,000